 Your personal tutor is an important source of advice, guidance and support, and can direct you to other University support systems and resources as required.
 However, as a student you have certain responsibilities to help make personal tutoring as effective as possible:

-- Make sure you check on Microsoft Teams or email for any message from your personal tutor and respond to it as soon as possible.
+- Make sure you check your Heriot-Watt email or Microsoft Teams for any message from your personal tutor and respond to it as soon as possible.

 - If you are unable to attend an arranged online or face to face meeting at the agreed time, then let your personal tutor know as soon as you can.